 Step 7: Identify your key performance indicators

-All strategic actions need to be supported by numbers and data and your CRM strategy is no exception.
+All strategic actions need to be supported by numbers and data and your CRM strategies is no exception.
 You need to be able to measure its progress.

 When setting goals for your teams, remember to make them S.M.A.R.T. (specific, measurable, achievable, realistic, and time-bound).